wurmlab/SBC361-programming-in-R/2017/practical2.md

   # returning an output vector:
   return(output)
 }
 ```

-The `function_name` is the name of your function.
-You can choose whatever name you want.
+You can choose whatever name you want instead of `function_name` (try a meaningful name).
 After the `<-`, the word `function` lets R know that you are writing a new function.
-The `input` will be what the calculations in the `body` of the function are based on.
+Here, `input_vec` is the name of the only argument that the calculations in the `body` of the function are based on (your function *can* have multiple arguments).
 Between the curly brackets `{}` is the main code of your function, where the calculation(s) happen.
-At the end it is important to produce an output vector, otherwise the function will compute the code but it won't return anything!
+Almost everything that occurs between the curly brackets stays within the curly brackets.
+The only thing that back outside the curly brackets is what you put into the `return()` on the last line.
+If you have no `return()`, your function may compute something but nobody will ever no about it!
 Note that the `return` command can only handle a single argument.

 To take a self-explanatory example: